rafaelcamargo/unpredictable-gallery/README.md

 #### Options

+##### hFrames, vFrames

-Besides the basics params, you can define the number of frames to be shown on gallery using the attributes **hFrames** and **vFrames** to inform the maximum number of horizontal and vertical frames, respectively:
+You can define the number of frames to be shown on gallery using the attributes *hFrames* and *vFrames* to inform the maximum number of horizontal and vertical frames, respectively:

 ``` javascript
 ugal.init({